-We have previously audited the National Council of Boy Scouts of America and its affiliates' 2014 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated April 22, 2015.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2014 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We previously audited the consolidated statement of financial position as of December 31, 2015, and the related consolidated statements of revenues, expenses, and other changes in net assets, of functional expenses and of cash flows for the year then ended (not presented herein), and in our report dated April 11, 2016, we expressed an unmodified opinion on those consolidated financial statements.
+In our opinion, the information set forth in the accompanying summarized financial information as of December 31, 2015 and for the year then ended is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.